 When I put this in the context of Configure, Price and Quote (CPQ) IT Projects that we’ve seen, I think some of the most successful projects have been the ones that don’t attempt to bite off more than they can chew in one go.
 The benefits of CPQ systems (faster quotes and proposals, accurate orders, protected margins and simple compliance to name a few!) are so great that many companies want them all and they want them NOW.
 The temptation is to build the whole skyscraper in one go to get to the views from the top floor faster, which in construction terms could mean compromising design and safety.

-Larger IT projects are often known to fail and the reasons are well known (but if you would like to explore these more fully see here).
+Larger IT projects are often known to fail and the reasons are well known.
 Business needs can change before the project completes, scope can go out of control and complexity is notoriously hard to manage well.
 So what is the answer?

 Implementing CPQ bite by bite